 Raquel Hatter, Ed.
-D., is deputy director of the Human Services Program at The Kresge Foundation, which supports the advancement of human services organizations to accelerate social and economic mobility for people with low income.
-She has spent the past 25 years supporting adults, children and families through a variety of roles.
+D., is managing director of the Human Services Program at The Kresge Foundation, which seeks to advance social and economic mobility with an applied racial equity lens driven by a two-generation, whole-family approach.

-Most recently, Raquel served as commissioner of the Tennessee Department of Human Services where she identified ways to improve the outcomes for individuals and families across various support systems including child support, TANF, SNAP and vocational rehabilitation. .
-Under her guidance, the department adopted a two-generational approach to poverty which addresses the needs of children and parents simultaneously.
+Prior to joining The Kresge Foundation, Hatter served as commissioner of the Tennessee Department of Human Services where she identified ways to improve the outcomes for individuals and families across various support systems including child support, TANF, SNAP and vocational rehabilitation.
+This work included integrating a two-generation approach throughout the state with public and community-based organizations.

-Raquel earned a bachelor of science in clinical community psychology at the University of Michigan, a masters in social work at Eastern Michigan University and earned a doctorate of education in children, youth and family studies from Nova Southeastern University.
+Hatter earned a bachelor’s degree in clinical community psychology at the University of Michigan, a Master of Social Work degree at Eastern Michigan University as well as a Doctor of Education in children, youth and family studies from Nova Southeastern University.